The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Fredholm theory and transversality

-\begin{proof} By what we have remarked in Section \ref{sec:Weighted theory} it sufficies to prove the assertion for the operator $\mathcal D_u^{\delta}$.
-That the operator $\mathcal D_u^{\delta}$ has finite-dimensional kernel and closed range is part of Theorem \ref{Fredholmtheorem1}.
+\begin{proof} As pointed out after Remark \ref{remBanachtangent} it sufficies to prove the assertion for the operator $\mathcal D_u^{\delta}$, for any sufficiently small weight $\delta>0$.
+That the operator $\mathcal D_u^{\delta}$ has finite-dimensional kernel and closed range is part of Lemma \ref{Fredholmtheorem1}.
 It remains to establish the formula for the index.
-Let $H:=L^2(S^1,x^{\ast}TG)$ and denote
+Let $H\coloneqq L^2(S^1,x^{\ast}TG)$ and denote